-The legal challenge costs money and this website is to coordinate that fundraising and share information that comes from our lawyers.
+The legal work costs money and this website is to coordinate that fundraising and share information that comes from our lawyers.

-- To obtain a distribution which allows creditors to benefit fully from excess value created by the asset they were invested in at the time of bankruptcy.
+- Obtain a distribution which allows creditors to benefit fully from excess value created by the asset they were invested in at the time of bankruptcy.

-- Prompting a timely distribution as assets become available.
+- Prompt a timely distribution as assets become available.

-- To see what assets can be recovered from BTC-e seizure in the US
+- Ascertain which assets can be recovered from BTC-e seizure in the US.

-- To foster a better communication channel with the trustee
+- Foster a better communication channel with the trustee.

 We don’t need your ID or any claim details.
-The only data we need from you is an email address so we can create a login for the forum.
-Many people have created a new email address to use just for this, in order to protect their anonymity.
+The only information we need from you is an email address to create a forum account for you.
+Many people have created new email addresses to use just for this purpose in order to protect their anonymity.
 Forum IDs are pseudonymous.